Unity-Technologies/MeshSyncDCCPlugins/Readme.md

 &nbsp;

-- Polygon mesh, camera, and lighting sync are supported.
 - The Polygon mesh's skinning/bone and BlendShapes will be carried over to Unity unchanged.
-- Checking "Double Sided" causes the Mesh to become double-sided in Unity.
 - Be advised that the negative scale is only partially supported.
   - If XYZ all have negative values, the Mesh will sync properly, however if only one axis has a negative value Unity will treat the Mesh as though every axis has a negative value.
 - Non-polygon shape data such as NURBS is not supported.